Isolation On-Campus

 • Were exposed to someone suspected or confirmed to have COVID-19

-• The COVID Support Team provides contact tracing services and will assist individuals by providing instructions, personalized resources, guidance to safely isolate or quarantine, and support through the testing and recovery process.
+• The COVID Support Team provides contact tracing services and will assist individuals by providing instructions, personalized resources, guidance to safely isolate, and support through the testing and recovery process.

 • Contact Information: